LuigiDAmico/NanoDegree-FCND-Motion-Planning/README.md

 At the moment there is some mismatch between the colliders map and actual buildings in the scene.
 To ensure success build in a 5+ m safety margin around obstacles.
 Try some different goal locations.
 Also try starting from a different point in the city.
 Your reviewer will also try some random locations so be sure to test your solution!
 There is no firm constraint or requirement on how accurately you land exactly on the goal location.
 Just so long as your planner functions as expected.

 ##### RESPONSE:
 It works!
+However "long missions" (eg: 2-3 blocks away) gives a timeout error as follows: "ConnectionAbortedError: [WinError 10053] An established connection was aborted by the software in your host machine".

 ---
 # Extra Challenges: Real World Planning